A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 The reaction between potassium permanganate (KMnO4) and oxalic acid (H2C2O4) is a classic example of an inorganic redox reaction.
-The reaction is often used to demonstrate the principles of chemical kinetics, as it is relatively easy to follow and the rate law can be determined experimentally.
+This reaction is often used to demonstrate the principles of chemical kinetics because it is relatively easy to follow, and the rate law can be determined experimentally.
+The permanganate ion is reduced to Mn2+, while the oxalate ion is oxidized to CO2.
+The reaction is self-indicating, changing color from purple (MnO4-) to colorless (Mn2+) as the reaction proceeds.

 Experimental Procedure

-5. Start a stopwatch and immediately mix the solutions.
+5. Start a stopwatch immediately after mixing the solutions.

 Data Analysis

-The following table shows the data collected from the experiment:
+The following table shows example data collected from the experiment (Actual results will vary):

 Significance